site logo

 The rest of the War

-By 1863 Sully was back on the plains serving under General Pope.
+He was appointed Brigadier General, US Volunteers on 26 September 1862 and commanded a brigade at Fredericksburg.
+He was relieved of command in May 1863 and sent west, back on the plains serving under General Pope.
 From 1863 to 1866 he commanded the "North Western Indian Expeditions" directed against the Arapaho, Sioux, and Cheyenne.
 The battles of White Stone Hills and Tah-kah-ha-kuty (or Killdeer Mountain) proved Sully's skill as an Indian fighter, and when the Congressional Joint Special Committee to Inquire into the Condition of the Indian Tribes, often referred to as the Doolittle committee, came west, Sully was asked to testify.

 After the War

-In 1866 Sully married Sophia Henrietta Webster, was mustered out of the Volunteers, and returned to the regular army with the rank of lieutenant colonel.
+In 1866 Sully mustered out of the Volunteers and returned to the regular army with the rank of Lieutenant Colonel.
 He spent his last years serving on various special projects.
 He chaired a commission to investigate the Fetterman Massacre at Fort Kearney and to establish peace with the Indians of the Powder River country.
 In 1869 he became Superintendent of Indians for the Territory of Montana and in 1877 served briefly with General Howard in the Nez Perce war.
 Alfred Sully died in 1879 at Fort Vancouver, Washington Territory.

 More on the Web